 6. Apply your second coat.
 Taking what you learned on all of your layers in your first coat, paint your second coat.
 Now that you know what you’re doing, pick the method you think it best.
 At this stage, you can begin adding details along the edges if you want.

 7. Add the detail.
-With the border set between layers, grab a small paintbrush and used paint #2 to add details overtop paint layer #1.
+For the border, grab a small paintbrush and used paint #2 to add details overtop paint layer #1 along the top of #2.
 You’ll likely need to go over the detailed borders twice.
 You’ll always want to paint the details as though they come from the “bottom” layer onto the top layer, which is why I used paint #2 to add details on top of paint #1, and used paint #3 over top #2, and so forth.
+This assures the bottom layer is more prominent in its detail.

 • Set aside a few days to get this done.
-I already had the room taped/prepped to cover up a hideous red paint from the previous occupants.
+I had the room taped/prepped to cover up a hideous red paint from the previous occupants.
 Prep always takes more time than you think it will, so plan accordingly.
-Painting my mountain mural took about 16 hours.
+Painting my mountain mural took about 16 hours (for an 11’x8′ wall).

 • Get flat paint.
 Paint comes in different ‘sheens’.
 Higher sheens are shinier and more durable (that’s why higher-gloss is used in bathrooms).
 Flat paint has no shine, followed by eggshell, satin, semi-gloss, and high-gloss.
 I got an eggshell, but wish I had gone with a flat paint, even on a textured wall.
 Flat paint allows you to see your artwork better.